John D'Orazio: Local government

-Under D'Orazio as mayor, the City of Bayswater restructured its administration; the Morley Galleria Shopping Centre was constructed; it became the first local government in the state to become debt free; it introduced co-mingled recycling and a green waste bin, regarded as one of the best waste systems in Australia at the time; it introduced security patrols; the first wave pool in the state, Bayswater Waves, was constructed; and the Bayswater Community Bank, a Bendigo Bank community branch, was created following the closure of all other banks in the Bayswater town centre.
+Under D'Orazio as mayor, the City of Bayswater restructured its administration; the Morley Galleria Shopping Centre was constructed; it became the first local government in the state to become debt free; it introduced co-mingled recycling and a green waste bin, regarded as one of the best waste systems in Australia at the time; it introduced security patrols; and the first wave pool in the state, Bayswater Waves, was constructed.
+In September 2000, the Bayswater Community Bank, Perth's first Bendigo Bank community branch, was launched following the closure of all other banks in the Bayswater town centre.
+D'Orazio was chair of the bank's steering committee.

 D'Orazio originated the phrase "the Garden City" used as the city's tagline.
 On 9 March 1988, D'Orazio was honoured with the naming of the John D'Orazio Park on the corner of Garratt Road and Guildford Road.
 In December 1995, D'Orazio was made an Honorary Freeman of the City in recognition of his service for 17 consecutive years as councillor.
 The award is the highest honour that a local government can give in Western Australia.
 D'Orazio was the second person to receive that award from the City of Bayswater and the sixth to date.

-During his time in local government, D'Orazio was also a planning commissioner for eight years, including as deputy chairman and Chairman of the Western Australian Planning Commission.
+During his time in local government, D'Orazio was also a planning commissioner for eight years, including as deputy chairman and chairman of the Western Australian Planning Commission.

 D'Orazio resigned as mayor in 2001 when he won his seat in the Western Australian Legislative Assembly.
 He was succeeded by Lou Magro.